Tobi-De/channels-lite/README.md

 Django Channels layer backed by SQLite database.

 **channels-lite** provides Django Channels channel layers that use SQLite as a backing store, eliminating the need for Redis infrastructure.
-Perfect for small to medium Django applications, development environments, or deployments where simplicity is valued.

 There are two available implementations: